ODR-PadEnc is an encoder for Programme Associated Data (PAD) and includes support for:

 ./bootstrap ./configure make sudo make install

-Please note that Ubuntu 16.04 still (09.03.2017) ships a version of ImageMagick that was affected by a memory leak (see #2).
-Hence ODR-PadEnc will increasingly consume memory until it crashes!
+Please note that Debian Jessie and Ubuntu 16.04 shipped a version of ImageMagick that was affected by two memory leaks (see #2, and also Ubuntu's #1671630 and #1680543).
+Hence ODR-PadEnc increasingly consumed memory until it crashed.

 Usage of MOT Slideshow and DLS